-Nothing is as simple and underrated as a home cooked meal.
-Sure, we want meaty, bacon wrapped, drunken beer basted epicness served on shining silver platters most days, but every now and then you have to give mom credit for a perfect roasted chicken, carbs, and more carbs on the side.
+Nothing is as simple and underrated as a home-cooked meal.
+Sure, we want meaty, bacon-wrapped, drunken beer basted epicness served on shining silver platters most days, but every now and then you have to give mom credit for a perfect roasted chicken, carbs, and more carbs on the side.
 This is that kind of meal.
 A perfect mayo slathered chicken sprinkled with herbs and a perfect giblet gravy to drown everything else in.
 Roll up those sleeves and let’s get a little Julia Child up in here.
 (I never said we wouldn’t get beer basted and drunk today… I just said it wasn’t for the recipe).
 This isn’t anything new, this is classic cooking 101 right here.
 Before we can master the holiday table, let’s start with the basics and give ourselves a firm pat on the back while we’re at it.
+Herb Roasted Chicken.

 It’s time to go old school.

 Dear God, remove your rings when handling meat.
 Nothing skeeves me out more.

 Now that you’ve got leftovers, its time for the real creative juices to get flowing!
 Try these recipes out and you’ll be roasting a chicken every two days!

 If you’ve tried my Mayo & Herb Roasted Chicken with Giblet Gravy Recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and let me know where you found it in the comments below.
 I get inspired by your feedback and comments!
 You can also FOLLOW ME on Instagram @girlcarnivore as well as on Twitter and Facebook.

 - ½ cup mayo